You-Gao/Blog/game-reviews/a-short-hike.md

 </div>

 - **Quest (Givers)**: In "A Short Hike," quest givers are NPCs who provide the player with tasks that offer both growth and narrative depth.
 While the quests themselves grant golden feathers and encourage exploration, the quest givers add a layer of storytelling and character development.
 The existence of these quest givers fosters a sense of community and connection, enhancing the player's emotional investment in the game and its world
-    - NPCs
+    - M: NPCs
-    - Social Interaction
+    - D: Social Interaction
-    - Narrative
+    - A: Narrative
 <div class="picture-grid3">
   <img src="/Blog/assets/a-short-hike/npc_frog.png" alt="aww hec">
   <img src="/Blog/assets/a-short-hike/npc_duck.png" alt="howdy">